ROCXYROCK/Password-Management-System/README.md

 <tr>
 <td>AccountError</td>
 <td>"go to login to check your account!"</td>
-<td>User is trying to excute admin functions or his username/password should be changed.</td>
+<td>User is trying to execute admin functions or his username/password should be changed.</td>
 <td>403</td>
 </tr>
 <tr>